isaacnmm/pestpolicy-hugo2XX/content/posts/how-long-can-fleas-live-without-a-host/index.md

 ###  **Eggs **

 This is the first stage in a life cycle.
 A flea likes to lay its eggs on the host.
 Most of the preferred hosts are pets at home because their blood is nutritious and makes fleas lay more eggs. - When the pet is grooming or shaking, these eggs fall on the carpets, bedding, furniture, and any other surface The fertilized eggs hatch in a span of 2-12 days.
-From the [total flea population](https://pestpolicy.com/should-you-spray-your-yard-for-fleas/) in any house, the eggs comprise about 50-54%.
+From the [total flea population](https://pestpolicy.com/should-you-spray-your-yard-for-fleas/)in any house, the eggs comprise about 50-54%.

 ###  **Larvae **